bigwiv/Biopython-cn/chr6.rst

 should be functionally identical).

-You may find that even though you have ClustalW installed, the above command doesn°Øt work ®C you may get a message about °∞command not found°± (especially on Windows).
+You may find that even though you have ClustalW installed, the above command doesn‚Äôt work ‚Äì you may get a message about ‚Äúcommand not found‚Äù (especially on Windows).
 This indicated that the ClustalW executable is not on your PATH (an environment variable, a list of directories to be searched).
 You can either update your PATH setting to include the